Shen-JK/Brain-Age-Prediction-by-EEG/README.md

 ## Procedures to reproduce testing only  by using trained models

 If you just want to reproduce the test process, you can use our trained model in log_for_test.
+Download

 Change  'log_for_test' to 'log' and run